-The revenues increased from 2020-2021 as the tuition billings increased by \$350,627 due to a modest rate increase partially offset by a drop in student FTE's, federal and state grants increased by \$448,234 primarily due to an increase in federal stimulus funding under the ESSER program and the total revenues increased by \$798,861.
+- The revenues increased from 2021-2022 as the tuition billings increased by \$912,379, primarily due to an 11% increase in the tuition rate partially offset by a small decline in the student census ("FTE"). - Operating grants and contributions increased by \$854,865 primarily due to an increase in federal stimulus funding under the ESSER program.